 We recommend the reinstitution of stop storage dates in warehouse tariffs.
 Adjust tariffs to a fixed rate with a guaranteed performance time period.

 We recommend warehouse operators or transloaders adopt loading/unloading procedures that will assure carriers are loaded/unloaded within 2 hours of arrival and accept responsibility for detention if delays in loading are incurred during hours of service.
 We encourage warehouses to write the cotton mark, container number and seal number on the BOL.
-Also maintain adequate records regarding arrival and departure of carriers that includes printed legible driver’s name trucking company name, DOT Number, arrival and departure time.
+Also maintain adequate records regarding arrival and departure of carriers that includes printed legible driver’s name, trucking company name, DOT Number, arrival and departure time.
 [Validate & approve new wording approved]

 We recommend that Texas Cotton Association members clearly identify which party – warehouse or trucker - will be responsible for supplying and applying high security bolt seals when required by the country of destination and that the industry move towards standard bolt seals to allow for flexibility in rerouting freight.
 [Approve new wording to match TCA Transportation - Documentation 1a and 1b and ACSA Policy (ACSA 2024, Transportation & Insurance Committee - Trucking)